jenshweber/grape/README.md

        :delete ['con]})
 ```
 ### Example 7: Rules with Negative Application Conditions (NACs)
 Negative applications conditions (NACs) are conditions that, if met, inhibit a rule from being applied.
-Consider the 'works_for!' rule from Example 4.
+Consider the ```works_for!``` rule from Example 4.
 You may want to specify that a 'works_for' edge is created between two persons _only_ if there isn't already such an edge in the graph.
 A NAC can be used to accomplish this, as seen in the following rule:
 ```clojure
 (rule 'works_for2! ['e 's]
       { :read (pattern